zij212/pricing_service/README.md

 - encrypting password using passlib
 - use js from Bootstrap to make a navigation bar
 - using Mailgun's api to send email notification
+- deploying app on heroku

+**Heroku**
+I had difficulties to do `pipenv lock` because I was not able to install uwsgi successfully using pipenv.
+I decided to remove Pipfile and Pipfile.lock from my remote repo and add the required packages in requirements.txt.
+Try my price tracking app out at https://pricing-service-zij212.herokuapp.com/

-I am still working on deployment on Heroku and Digital Ocean.
+I am still working on deployment on Digital Ocean.